Understanding New Construction Plumbing Phases

 What is rough-in plumbing in new construction?

 Rough-in plumbing is the second phase of new construction plumbing that occurs after framing but before drywall installation.
 It involves running all hidden water supply pipes, drain and vent lines through walls and floors to each fixture location.
 Plumbers drill through studs and joists to route pipes, position them for future fixture connections, and pressure test the entire system.
-This phase typically takes 5-14 days depending on home size and must pass inspection before walls can be closed.
+This phase typically takes 2 to 5 days for a standard 2-to-3 bathroom home and must pass inspection before walls can be closed.

 Can I save money by choosing my own plumbing fixtures?

 Yes, you can often save money by selecting your own fixtures, especially if you shop sales or choose builder-grade alternatives to designer options.
-However, verify your building contract allows independent fixture purchases and understand delivery timeline requirements—delayed fixtures can halt construction and incur costly delays.
+However, verify your building contract allows independent fixture purchases and understand delivery timeline requirements, since delayed fixtures can halt construction and incur costly delays.
 Some builders offer fixture allowances where you can apply specified amounts toward purchases.
-Balance cost savings against the convenience of builder procurement and ensure chosen fixtures meet local code requirements.
+Balance cost savings against the convenience of builder procurement, and ensure chosen fixtures meet local code requirements including WaterSense flow rates.

 How long does new construction plumbing take from start to finish?